smaheshkumar/smaheshkumar/README.md

 - 👀 I’m interested in Web Development and UI Design
 - 🌱 I’m currently learning Microfrontend
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 smakeshindia@gmail.com / www.linkedin.com/in/maheshkumar-soundararajan

 <!---
 smaheshkumar/smaheshkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.